NNPDF/pineappl/docs/cli-tutorial.md

 ## `pineappl orders`: What's the size of each perturbative order?

-In the previous section you've seen that each order is stored separately, which means you can convolute each order separately:
+In the previous section you saw that each order is stored separately, which means you can perform convolutions separately for each order:

     pineappl orders LHCB_WP_7TEV.pineappl.lz4 CT18NNLO